 If you’d like to speak to us sooner, you can call 0114 263 6490.
 We’re open Monday – Thursday, 9-5pm and Friday 9-4pm.

 When we speak to you, we’ll ask you a few questions about yourself to find out the most important issues for you right now.
 You might want to be matched with someone who’s had the same diagnosis and needed to make similar decisions about treatment or surgery.
 Or you might want to speak to someone of a similar age, with similar personal circumstances who understands how you may be feeling.
 Or you may be self-isolating or shielding and missing friends and family who usually support you.
 We’ll always take into account what’s most important for you.

 Our volunteers can support you at any point, whether you’ve recently had a diagnosis, are mid-way through treatment or are trying to regain a sense of normality when treatments have ended.

 - offer emotional support and practical tips

-- share their own experiences
+- share their own experiences where relevant

-- support you in making informed decisions
+- support you if you need to make informed decisions

 Speaking to someone who’d had such a similar diagnosis and treatment and who felt all the things I was feeling was absolutely invaluable.